fuadchoudhury/CIS4400_Homework/README.md

 •	Data origin: IMDb Non-Commercial Datasets; Customers can access subsets of IMDb data for personal and non-commercial purposes.(https://developer.imdb.com/non-commercial-datasets/)

-•	Data dictionary: (Using MS Excel, MS Word)
+•	Data dictionary: (Using MS Word, MS Excel)

 •	Data Model/Diagrams: (Using Draw.io)

 •	Data Warehouse: Implemented using Snowflake, where tables were created, structured, and populated.
-The dimensional model was verified, and the warehouse was connected to Tableau for visualization.
+The dimensional model was verified, and the warehouse was connected to Tableau Public for visualization.

 •	Cloud Storage File Link: https://drive.google.com/drive/folders/1nV5X4a3WoKvv_7XRHbtZBIW-cTH1VX4B?usp=sharing